visgl/deck.gl/docs/advanced/viewports.md

 ## Overview

-deck.gl calculates projections using a a generic [Viewport class](src/lib/viewports/viewport.js) (which is essentially a 3D matrix "camera" class of the type you would find in any 3D/WebGL/OpenGL library, holding `view` and `projection` matrices).
+deck.gl calculates projections using a generic [Viewport class](/docs/api-reference/viewport.md) (which is essentially a 3D matrix "camera" class of the type you would find in any 3D/WebGL/OpenGL library, holding `view` and `projection` matrices).